logicmonitor/lm-logs-sdk-java/README.md

 # lm-logs-sdk-java(beta)

-Logic Monitor Log Ingestion Java SDK.
+LogicMonitor Log Ingestion Java SDK.

+**NOTE:** This SDK was created for use by LogicMonitor-built log integrations and is not intended to be used or supported otherwise.

 ## Requirements